• Level of education

 (d) Reactivity descriptors: BEP relationship, Sabatier principle, volcano curves.

-(e) Some of today's major challenges: energy, biomass, CO2
+(e) Some major current issues: energy, biomass, CO2

 Read more